Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Signed Distance Function-Based Online Trajectory Planning

 This adjustment for calculating $\gamma^{lo}$ is illustrated in \cref{PoSSDF}(b).

-Note that \cref{chance constraint} is not violated even though we alternatively bound the collision probability approximated by \cref{gamma cal} below threshold $\delta^s$.
-This is because in \cref{gamma cal}, the obstacle is expanded to a half space with the closest point on its boundary and $\hat{\mathbf{n}}$ being its normal vector.
-This process overestimates $\gamma^{ro}$ thus ensuring \cref{chance constraint} to be strictly enforced.
+Note that \cref{chance constraint} is not violated even though $\gamma^{ro}$ is approximated with \cref{gamma cal}.
+This is because in \cref{gamma cal}, the obstacle is expanded to a half space with the closest point on its boundary and $\hat{\mathbf{n}}$ being its normal vector, which overestimates $\gamma^{ro}$ thus ensuring \cref{chance constraint} to be strictly enforced.